 by Texas Homesteader ~

-This is my mom’s (and RancherMan’s) favorite side dish.
+Roasted vegetables are a favorite side dish.
 I’m lucky it’s so quick, so easy, yet so healthy.
-Roasted vegetables.

-I like to chose a wide variety of colors for this dish.
-I typically choose red potatoes and carrots, red bell pepper, onion and squash.
+I like to chose vegetables with a wide variety of colors for this dish.
+I typically choose carrots, red bell pepper, red potatoes, onion and yellow squash.

 But the key here is to add as much color as you can.